 Visitors can access an extensive library of unique items including excellent 3-D brain, animations, demonstrations, videos, and experiments.

-Click Here to check out this excellent resource.
+CLICK HERE to check out this quality resource.

 Neural Plasticity publishes research and review articles from an entire range of relevant disciplines, including basic neuroscience, behavioral neuroscience, cognitive neuroscience, biological psychology, and biological psychiatry.

-Click Here for free full-text access all of the 650+ articles published to date.
+CLICK HERE for free full-text access to the 1000+ articles published to date.

 Produced by the Society for Neuroscience, Brain Facts is a 95-page primer on the brain and nervous system, the latest edition of which includes information on brain development, learning and memory, language, neurological and psychiatric illnesses, potential therapies, and more.

 CLICK HERE to download this excellent resource for free.

 Dr. James W. Kalat's Biological Psychology is the most widely used text in the course area, and for good reason: an extremely high level of scholarship, a clear writing style with amusing anecdotes, and precise examples.
 Throughout all editions, Kalat's goal has been to make biological psychology accessible to psychology students, not just to biology majors and pre-meds.
 Another goal has been to convey the excitement of the search for biological explanations of behavior, and Kalat delivers.
 Updated with new topics, examples, and recent research findings.